cmgriffing/decorators-presentation/src/05-metadata.md

 We can assume that this is how Angular is "bundling" templates during the js build process.

-The scss is also transformed into css with the variables and mixins already converted.
+The scss is also transformed into css with the variables and mixins already reconciled.
 </div>

 ---